GFynbo/100DaysofCode/Round1.md

 Added some accessibility and profile page changes to make the site easier and more accessible.
 ***
 *Okay progress, more tomorrow*

+## Day 71 - February 19th, 2018
+Update the checkbox for receiving emails on the profile so that the user can more easily change or update their choice.
+***
+*Slow progress, more tomorrow*